JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 the ability to pass the list of items as an attribute to the component.
 In React, these attributes are called _props_.
 When the props of a component are changed in React, the framework automatically re-renders the component.

 For `videoList`, you'll need a prop containing the list of videos to be shown.
-Define an `external interface` that holds all the props which can be passed to a `videoList` component:
+Define an interface that holds all the props which can be passed to a `videoList` component:

 1. Add the following definition to the `VideoList.kt` file: